Updated February 2019

 I figured this was a perfect opportunity to try a Minnie Van.
 I used the Lyft app to request the ride.
 We waited about 10 minutes for our pick up at Wilderness Lodge.
 Our ride from the resort to Animal Kingdom took about 18 minutes.
 The drop off area for Animal Kingdom is in a parking lot at the end of the usual Disney bus area by bus stop 17.
 This drop off spot was a long walk to the entrance of Animal Kingdom, but we still ended up making it into the park at least 20-40 minutes earlier than we would have if taking the complimentary bus system.

-- Expect wait times to be longer in the morning when people are heading to the parks or breakfast reservations and at night around park closing or dinner time.
+Expect wait times to be longer in the morning when people are heading to the parks for breakfast reservations and at night around park closing or dinner time.
 It is not unusual to be unable to hail a Minnie Van at park close because the service is so popular.

-We had a great experience during our Minnie Van ride.
-It was such a nice way to save some time and hassle that you often encounter with the free Disney Resort transportation.
+We had great experiences during our Minnie Van rides.
+They are a nice way to save some time and hassle that you often encounter with the free Disney Resort transportation.
 If money were no object I would absolutely use this service constantly, however that is just not realistic.

 Minnie Vans are also a great option if you need to get to a park quickly and there is a wait for complimentary transportation (which happens often).